bryango/nixpkgs/doc/build-helpers/special/checkpoint-build.section.md

 `pkgs.checkpointBuildTools` provides a way to build derivations incrementally.
 It consists of two functions to make checkpoint builds using Nix possible.

-For hermeticity, Nix derivations do not allow any state to carry over between builds, making a transparent incremental build within a derivation impossible.
+For hermeticity, Nix derivations do not allow any state to be carried over between builds, making a transparent incremental build within a derivation impossible.

 However, we can tell Nix explicitly what the previous build state was, by representing that previous state as a derivation output.
 This allows the passed build state to be used for an incremental build.